Skip to main content

 What happens if my webhook endpoint is down when an event fires?

-Ship your first payment request.
+Ship your first payment.